littlestar231/RestaurantsSystem/README.md

 - [ ] Customer GUI
 - [ ] Staff GUI
 - [ ] Database
-- [ ] Actions of Buttons: many many many
+- [ ] Actions of Buttons in every class
+- [ ] Calculations and statistics